assembler-institute/sass-clone-instagram/README.md

 ## What is a CSS pre-processor?

 <p align="left">
 A CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax.
-There are many CSS preprocessors to choose from, however most CSS preprocessors will add some features that don't exist in pure CSS, such as mixin, nesting selector, inheritance selector, and so on.</p>
+There are many CSS preprocessors to choose from, however, most CSS preprocessors will add some features that don't exist in pure CSS, such as mixin, nesting selector, inheritance selector, and so on.</p>

 ## What does a pre-processor have to do with SASS?